stefanofa/awesome/TOPICS.md

 *   [tamagui/tamagui](https://github.com/tamagui/tamagui) - Style React fast with 100% parity on React Native, an optional UI kit, and optimizing compiler.

-*   [toss/suspensive](https://github.com/toss/suspensive) - Packages for asynchronous operations, timing, error handling, viewport control, and caching (one of Tanstack Query community resources)
+*   [toss/suspensive](https://github.com/toss/suspensive) - Packages for easily managing asynchronous operations, timing, error handling, detecting elements in the viewport, and caching (one of the Tanstack Query community resources)

 *   [timc1/kbar](https://github.com/timc1/kbar) - fast, portable, and extensible cmd+k interface for your site